oluwaseunadenuga/SpiderFoot-Reconnaissance-Lab/README.md

 <img width="1000" height="750" alt="image" src="https://github.com/user-attachments/assets/93c86d1d-d95b-489a-88bc-55bf745eb839" />

 ## PROBLEM STATEMENT
-A leading tech corporation client experienced a sophisticated cyberattack by a notorious Advanced Persistent Threat (APT) group known as APT34.
+A leading tech corporation client experienced a sophisticated cyberattack by the notorious Advanced Persistent Threat (APT) group APT34.
 The attack, believed to be sponsored by a foreign government, has left the organisation's network compromised and valuable customer data and intellectual property have been stolen.

 ## OBJECTIVES
-- Conduct an initial investigation into APT34 and evaluate the potential impact of the attack on the organisation:**.
+- Conduct an initial investigation into APT34 and evaluate the potential impact of the attack on the organisation.
-- **Produce a comprehensive report documenting my findings and outlining key recommendations to improve the organisation's cybersecurity posture:**
+- Produce a comprehensive report documenting my findings and outlining key recommendations to improve the organisation's cybersecurity posture.

 ## TASKS
 - **Utilise various Open-source Intelligence(OSINT)tools and techniques to gather information on APT34**